Being a Church School

 “Immanuel and St Andrew Church of England School, established upon Christian foundations, and living out the Christian faith, is committed to

-“Excellence for all – Excellence for all.”
+“Excellence for all – Excellence from all.”

 “They love the pupils”, said a recently-arrived Year Two parent whose child had arrived not being able to speak English.
 That love and care comes across through everything that the school does, by living out its mission statement and shared vision with distinctively Christian values at its core.”
 SIAMS, December 2014